rbasniak/ngx-rbk-utils/README.md

     }
 ```

-* `fixDates:`: converts any date property stored as string or number to a Date object.
+* `fixDateProperties:`: converts any date property stored as string or number to a Date object.
 The property name must starts with `date` or ends with `Date`.
 The operation is done in the same object passed to the function as a parameter.
 If the date is stored as epoch it can be either in seconds or miliseconds.

+##  RXJS custom operators

+* `fixDates`: this operator do the same as the `fixDateProperties`, but wrapped in a more convenient way for objects coming from an http request.